johnjmartin/blog/content/posts/first-year-as-a-developer.md

 ## Work takes twice as long to do right

-My background before joining  was a CS degree and two prior internships, none of which - at no fault of their own - taught me to practice test driven development.
-I initially estimated tasks based off just the time I thought it would take to implement, but when factoring in sufficient testing (there is a strict 80% [code coverage](codecov.io) requirement on most repositories), and the code review process, the actual implementation is usually about half the time spent.
+My background before joining Shopify was a CS degree and two prior internships, none of which - at no fault of their own - taught me to practice test driven development.
+I initially estimated tasks based off just the time I thought it would take to implement, but when factoring in sufficient testing (there is a strict 80% [code coverage](https://codecov.io/) requirement on most repositories), and the code review process; the actual implementation is usually about half the time spent.

 ## Be clear and communicative about the work you're doing

-If you're working with people don't underestimate the importance of detail.
+Do not underestimate the importance of detail when working with your colleagues.
-Detailed feature descriptions, detailed updates to tasks you've started but had to abandon, and most importantly, detail when describing technical issues.
+Carefully communicate feature descriptions, updates to tasks you’ve started but had to abandon, and technical issues.

 While dealing with a request to set up a database proxy between two different cloud providers, progress was held up by consistent connection timeouts on